Sexing our Welsh Harlequin ducks

 The Welsh Harlequin Ladies’ View of Humans

 After two weeks on Tyrant Farms, we’ve made considerable headway with them.
 They’ve slowed to a brisk waddle of apprehension amidst a chorus of semi-interested chirps—unless we have a favorite treat.
 All doubts as to our benevolence or malevolence are cast aside when we produce fresh summer squash or zucchini from the garden (cut into tiny duck-sized bites); roly polys, slugs and snails are a close second favorite.
-At that point, we’re no longer “the monsters,” we’re just one of the duck ladies to them.
+At that point, we’re no longer “the monsters,” we’re just a relatively harmless vending machine.

 And, what kind of parents would we be if we didn’t include a video of us manipulating our children to like us?

 Big strides are being made on an almost daily basis as they are slowly settling into their new digs at Tyrant Farms.
-Last night was the first time that they ventured outside the duck pen by their own accord and went foraging for all the pestiferous little insects that eat the produce in the backyard gardens.
-They’re starting to do one of their jobs!
+Last night was the first time that they ventured outside the duck pen by their own accord and went foraging for insects, slugs, and snails.
+They’re starting to do one of their jobs – helping with pest control!

 And it’s true what they say… Real men don’t quack.

 We hit a major duckling growth milestone!
 As of last Thursday (6/13/13), our oldest duck lady started to quack!
 This is really significant if you’re raising ducks for eggs because boy ducks (drakes) don’t quack… they make other raspy vocalizations, but a quack is not one of them.